 Reform legal immigration.
 Securing the border is the first step.
 We also need rational reforms such as a skills-based migration system and an end to chain migration.

-My name is [NAME] from [CITY AND ZIP CODE] and I am calling today to urge [MEMBER OF CONGRESS] to provide President Trump with the border security funding that he’s asked for.
+My name is [NAME] from [CITY] and I am calling today to urge [MEMBER OF CONGRESS] to support President Trump’s immigration proposal.

 Thank you for your time.